dsayswhat/cookbook/memory-bank/activeContext.md

 6. Should we implement a recipe editor interface?
 7. What type of navigation would be most user-friendly for the recipe categories/tags/cuisines?
 8. Should we implement a "related recipes" feature based on shared categories/tags?
-9. Do we need to add more complex Tailwind components for specific UI elements?
+9. How to further optimize print styles for better PDF output?
-10. How should we organize and optimize styling for print output?
+10. Should we set up a custom domain for the GitHub Pages site?
-11. Should we set up a custom domain for the GitHub Pages site?
+11. How to handle environment-specific configuration between local development and GitHub Pages?
-12. How to handle environment-specific configuration between local development and GitHub Pages?
+12. Should we implement a jump-to-section navigation for longer recipes?